Updated: Jul 11, 2022

 How do they power the ebike differently?

 Hub-drive motors apply power directly to the wheels independent of the gears.
 This allows for many hub-drive ebikes to also include a throttle so that you can take short breaks where pedaling is not necessary.
-Mid-drive ebikes are pedal-assist only and work in tandem with the ebikes gears.
-They require a rider to provide power to the pedals in order to engage the motor.
+Mid-drive ebikes are often pedal-assist only and work in tandem with the ebike gears (although some mid-drives do come with a throttle).
 Mid-drives are more efficient and therefore typically have a greater range than hub-drives.
-Because mid-drives do not have a throttle, they feel more like riding a traditional bicycle.
+Mid-drives feel more like riding a traditional bicycle.

 What is the cost difference?